Rusal

 The company is incorporated in Jersey, where it has its financial centre, but its headquarters are in Moscow, Russian Federation.
-UC Rusal is a public limited company and its shares are traded on the Moscow Stock Exchange, Hong Kong Stock Exchange and European Stock Exchange.
+UC Rusal is a public limited company and its shares are traded on the Moscow Stock Exchange, Hong Kong Stock Exchange, and European Stock Exchange.
 Since 25 September 2020, the company changed its place of registration from Jersey to Kaliningrad, Russia.
-In 2021 RUSAL announced a proposal to demerge its high carbon assets and change its name to AL+.
+In 2021 Rusal announced a proposal to demerge its high carbon assets and change its name to AL+.

 Company history

-Predecessor companies 1991 – 2000
+Predecessor companies 1991–2000

 UC Rusal's roots lie in the business activities of Russian businessman Oleg Deripaska, who entered the metals industry as a commodities agent and broker at the Moscow Trade Stock Exchange (Moskovskaya Tovarnaya Birzha (MTB)) and then at the Russian Commodities and Raw Materials Exchange (Rossiyskaya Tovarno-Syryevaya Birzha (RTSB)).
 As a broker, Deripaska dealt in a wide range of commodities, including aluminium.
 His work also included trading with major Russian aluminium smelters.

-Between 1991 and 1994, companies set up by Mr. Deripaska with the backing of industrialist and entrepreneur Michael Cherney, started investing in the shares of Sayanogorsk Aluminum Smelter (SAZ), one of the newest and most modern aluminium plants built in Soviet times (1980–1985).
-In 1994, Mr. Deripaska was elected the General Director of SAZ.
+Between 1991 and 1994, companies set up by Deripaska with the backing of industrialist and entrepreneur Michael Cherney started investing in the shares of Sayanogorsk Aluminum Smelter (SAZ), one of the newest and most modern aluminium plants built in Soviet times (1980–1985).
+In 1994, Deripaska was elected the General Director of SAZ.

-In 1997, the companies controlled by Deripaska underwent a general restructuring, leading to the creation of Sibirsky Aluminium to manage aluminium and alumina assets acquired by Deripaska's companies.
+In 1997, the companies controlled by Deripaska underwent a general restructuring, resulting in the creation of Sibirsky Aluminium to manage the aluminium and alumina assets acquired by Deripaska's companies.
 By 2000, Sibirsky Aluminium managed, among other aluminium-related assets, majority interests in the Sayanogorsk aluminium smelter, the Sayanal foil mill, a fabricating plant in Samara, Russia, and a minority interest in the Nikolaev alumina refinery in Ukraine.